Tutorials

 sparkle run portfolio selector Examples/Resources/Instances/PTN2/

-sparkle wait # Wait for the portfolio selector to be done running on the testing instance set
+sparkle jobs # Wait for the portfolio selector to be done running on the testing instance set

 Generate a report including results on the test set